thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/RESTful_Express_HTTP_Server.desc.md

 | Update            | `['Kate', 'Don']` |
 | Destroy           | `['Don']`         |

-Once the RESTful action is complete, the server sends a specific HTTP response back to the client indicating the result of the operation.
+Once the operation is complete, the RESTful server would send a specific HTTP response back to the client indicating the result of the operation.

 | REST Action       | Response Status | Response Content-Type | Response Body |
 |-------------------|-----------------|-----------------------|---------------|